 Long-term, high-quality global observations of the composition of the atmosphere are also essential for climate monitoring, and form the basis for monitoring the long-range transport of pollutants.
 Atmospheric information is also required to quantify and predict resources of renewable energy that could play a key role in adapting Europe’s energy production system for a sustainable future.

 The Copernicus Atmosphere Monitoring Service aims to provide continuous data and information on atmospheric composition.
 The service describes the current state of the atmosphere, forecasts for several days ahead, and analyses consistently data records for past periods.
 It supports many applications in a variety of domains including health, environmental monitoring, renewables energies, meteorology, and climatology.

 The service builds on a series of projects developed within the Framework Programmes 6 and 7 (FP6/FP7), funded by the EC, and on ESA’s GMES Service Element project PROMOTE.

-In the future, the Copernicus Atmosphere Monitoring Service will also be supported by the Sentinel satellites.
+The Copernicus Atmosphere Monitoring Service is also supported by the Sentinel satellites.

 In addition, near-real time capabilities will contribute important information during extreme events that could endanger health and safety.

 Lastly, together with earlier European and non-European missions, Sentinel data will help to build up and continuously extend long-term datasets of essential climate variables for climate monitoring, trend analysis and improved process understanding.

 Policy makers will gain a wealth of reliable information to help them better understand environmental burdens and plan for an improved quality of life.